machbase/machbase/content/en/neo/_index.md

 {{< /tabs >}}

-### Tutorials

-[Tutorial Waves](./tutorials/010.shell/) tutorial is a good starting point.

-[Raspberry PI as IoT server](./tutorials/200.project/200.project-ras-pi-iot-server/) shows how to install machbase-neo on Raspberry PI and utilize it as an IoT server.

-[Tutorials](./tutorials/) section has more materials.

-[CHART()](/neo/tql/chart/) section has examples for the various types of charts.

 ### Contributing

 We welcome and encourage community contributions to documents and examples for other developers.
 Typo and broken link fixes are appreciated.